olibartfast/computer-vision-triton-cpp-client/docs/Classification.md

 ### Export the model for the inference
 ## Models from Torchvision Pytorch API

-* Select a model from https://pytorch.org/vision/stable/models.html#classification, for exaple resnet50, then write a python script like below:
+* Select a model from https://pytorch.org/vision/stable/models.html#classification, for example resnet50, then write a python script like below:

 #### OnnxRuntime
  ```python